jdanene/tarrie-planning/date_scroll_for_eventCards/Readme.md

-Purpose: Design for allowing the date to be shown when scrolling event cards with minimal space usa
+Purpose: Design for allowing the date to be shown when scrolling event cards with minimal space usage

 URL: Slack